Planting My Feet

 I'm still me.
 I'm still afraid of commitment and the vulnerability and responsibility attached to that.
 But I'm also a partner at Summit, and I'm really happy about it.
 And I'm learning that committing to something good is worth the fear that precedes it.
 Now, if I slip into church late, attempting to go unnoticed, it's because I underestimated Colonial traffic for the gazillionth time, not because I am afraid.
 It's so interesting that in finally committing to something, I found the freedom that I had always been terrified of losing… but maybe never even really had.

 Lexi Ciulla is—just as you expected— a partner here at Summit.
-She has been attending Summit for almost two years, is a Connect group member, and volunteers in Base Camp as a Large Group Storyteller.
-Lexi is a Grants Manager for a nonprofit called Education Foundation and she loves doodling, laughing, napping, and telling anyone who will listen about how much she loves matt Damon.
+She has been attending Summit for over two years, is a Connect group member, volunteers in Base Camp as a Large Group Storyteller, and writes for the Summit Magazine.
+Lexi is a Grants Manager for a nonprofit and she loves doodling, laughing, napping, and telling anyone who will listen about how much she loves Matt Damon.